twr14152/go2run/runscp/README.md

 )

 func main() {
-	fmt.Println("scp file to:sandbox-iosxe-latest-1.cisco.com")
+	// You can add as many hosts as needed fmt.Println("scp file to:sandbox-iosxe-latest-1.cisco.com")
 	runscp.RunScp("username1", "password1", "sandbox-iosxe-latest-1.cisco.com:22", "testfile.txt")
+	//
+	fmt.Println("scp file to:ios-xe-mgmt.cisco.com")
+	runscp.RunScp("username2", "password2", "ios-xe-mgmt.cisco.com:8181", "testfile.txt")

 }

 ```
 # File to transfer:

 In this example we created testfile.txt.
 Its in the same directory as main.go file.

 ```